-Natural Resources Conservation - Small Installation
+Natural Resources Conservation - Large Installation

-Eligibility: Presented to small installations with 10,000 acres or less (including leased, military-owned, or administered outlying ranges or training practice areas) that have made significant progress in promoting the conservation of natural resources and have demonstrated sound long-term management and use of the land and its resources.
+Eligibility: Presented to large installations with more than 10,000 acres (including leased, military-owned, or administered outlying ranges or training practice areas) that have made significant progress in promoting the conservation of natural resources and have demonstrated sound long-term management and use of the land and its resources.
 Installations must be covered by a compliant Integrated Natural Resources Management Plan (INRMP) during the entire achievement period, and must have conducted an internal natural resources self-assessment based on DoD's Natural Resources Conservation Metrics within the achievement period to be eligible for this award.